muses-code-js/learn-nodejs/_steps/step4-static-assets.markdown

 [INSERT SCREENSHOT]

-This is the basic site that we are going to recreate as a Node.js app.
+This is the website that we are going to recreate and enhance as a Node.js app.

 ## Setup our files